leon4rd/test/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## What do you call a beehive without the b's?
+An eehive.